-Spain: 4 injured in massive explosion at chemical plant
+Spain: Chemical plant explosion kills 1, injures at least 9

-MADRID (AP) — A massive explosion at a petrochemical plant in northeastern Spain burned four people Tuesday, and the regional emergency services agency warned people nearby not to go outside.
+MADRID (AP) — A massive explosion at a petrochemical plant in northeastern Spain on Tuesday killed one person and injured at least nine others, three seriously, regional authorities said.

-A tweet by emergency services for the Catalonia region called the blast in the port city of Tarragona a “chemical accident.”
+A press spokesman for the port city of Tarragona, where the plant is located, said a preliminary investigation indicated the force of the blast killed an individual in a nearby neighborhood.

+The spokesman said he had no further details.
+He spoke on condition of anonymity in keeping with City Hall regulations.

+The regional fire service tweeted that the man had died in a building affected by the blast.
+They said one other person was injured in the building.

+The interior minister of Spain’s Catalonia region said eight workers at the factory were injured, three seriously, and one person remained missing.

-The services said four people were reported as having been injured and were being treated for major burns.
+Emergency services said that two of the injured were being treated for major burns.

-The service advised residents in parts of the city of 800,000 and in nearby towns to close their windows and to refrain from going outside as preventive measures.
+The civil protection agency in the Catalonia region called the blast a “chemical accident” and initially warned people in parts of the city of just over 130,000 and in nearby towns to refrain from going outside as preventive measures.

+The confinement measures were lifted and two roads that had been cordoned off were reopened some three hours after the evening blast.

+Interior department chief Miquel Buch tweeted that the fire was not toxic but he advised residents to remain inside.

-The blast took place at the premises of Iqoxe, according to a woman who answered the phone at the company and who quickly hung up the phone without giving her name.
+The blast took place on the premises of Iqoxe, according to a woman who answered the phone at the company and who quickly hung up the phone without giving her name.

 According to the company’s website, Iqoxe is Spain’s sole producer of ethylene oxide, a chemical compound used for making detergents, solvents and other products, as well as glycol, one of the main raw materials in the production of plastics.